trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 **accountName:** String.
 The account identifier.
  )

-Receives the subscribed account’s information.
+Receives the subscribed accountÃ¢â‚¬â„¢s information.
 Only one account can be  subscribed at a time.
 After the initial callback to updateAccountValue,  callbacks only occur for values which have changed.
 This occurs at the  time of a position change, or every 3 minutes at most.
 This frequency  cannot be adjusted.

-**Note:** An important key passed back in EWrapper.updateAccountValue after a call to  EClient.reqAccountUpdates is a boolean value ‘accountReady’.
-If an  accountReady value of false is returned that means that the IB server is in the process of resetting at that moment, i.e. the account is ‘not  ready’.
+**Note:** An important key passed back in EWrapper.updateAccountValue after a call to  EClient.reqAccountUpdates is a boolean value Ã¢â‚¬ËœaccountReadyÃ¢â‚¬â„¢.
+If an  accountReady value of false is returned that means that the IB server is in the process of resetting at that moment, i.e. the account is Ã¢â‚¬Ëœnot  readyÃ¢â‚¬â„¢.
 When this occurs subsequent key values returned to  EWrapper.updateAccountValue in the current update can be out of date or  incorrect.

 -

 def updateAccountValue(self, key: str, val: str, currency: str,accountName: str):

-​    print("UpdateAccountValue.
+Ã¢â‚¬â€¹    print("UpdateAccountValue.
 Key:", key, "Value:", val, "Currency:", currency, "AccountName:", accountName)